 a.
+HMIS
-HMIS The NC BoS CoC is a part of a shared regional HMIS with NC-502 Durham City/Durham County CoC and NC-513 Chapel Hill/Orange County CoC, and a member of the HMIS Advisory Board.
-As such, NC BoS CoC has four primary responsibilities: 1.
-Designate an HMIS Lead Agency: At the recommendation of the HMIS Advisory Board, the NC BoS CoC Steering Committee shall approve an HMIS Lead Agency to operate the regional HMIS.
-This entity will be responsible for ensuring that all applicable federal partner regulations and notice requirements are met.
-2. Designate an HMIS Grantee: The NC BoS CoC Steering Committee shall designate an HMIS grantee who will be the single agency to manage HMIS funding and ensure all financial obligations are met.

-- 3. Designate HMIS Advisory Board Representatives: The NC BoS CoC Steering Committee shall designate two representatives from the Continuum of Care to the HMIS Advisory Board.
-Formatted: Font: (Default) +Body (Calibri) Formatted: Font: (Default) +Body (Calibri) - 4.
-Review HMIS Advisory Board Governance Charter: The HMIS Advisory Board Governance Formatted: Font: (Default) + Body (Calibri)
+The NC BoS CoC is a part of a shared, regional HMIS with NC-502 Durham City/Durham County CoC and NC-513 Chapel Hill/Orange County CoC, and a member of the HMIS Advisory Board.
+As such, NC BoS CoC has four primary responsibilities:

+- Designate an HMIS Lead Agency: At the recommendation of the HMIS Advisory Board, the NC BoS CoC Steering Committee shall approve an HMIS Lead Agency to operate the regional HMIS.
+This entity will be responsible for ensuring that all applicable federal partner regulations and notice requirements are met. - Designate an HMIS Grantee: The NC BoS CoC Steering Committee shall designate an HMIS grantee who will be the single agency to manage HMIS funding and ensure all financial obligations are met. - Designate HMIS Advisory Board Representatives: The NC BoS CoC Steering Committee shall designate two representatives from the Continuum of Care to the HMIS Advisory Board. - 4.
+Review HMIS Advisory Board Governance Charter: The HMIS Advisory Board Governance

 Charter directs the governance of the regional HMIS.
 The NC BoS CoC may approve or send suggestions to the HMIS Advisory Board on amendments for adoption.
-Formatted: Font: (Default) + Body (Calibri)

-Formatted: Font: (Default) + Body (Calibri)

-Formatted: Font: (Default) + Body (Calibri)

-- 5. Role of NC BoS CoC staff: NC BoS CoC staff, in partnership with the HMIS Advisory Board, shall ensure the following:

-- Consistent participation in HMIS for all federal partner-funded programs and encourage the same for all other agencies - For agencies that are exempt from participating in HMIS by federal statute (for example, victim domestic violence service providers), NC BoS CoC staff will support participation in a comparable database that meets HUD standards for HMIS. - HMIS is administered within NC BoS CoC in compliance with requirements prescribed by HUD. - Oversight is provided by the HMIS Advisory Board. - Compliance with all HUD rules and regulations, including reviewing, revising, and approving three key data documents: a privacy plan, a security plan, and a data quality plan.
+- Role of NC BoS CoC staff: NC BoS CoC staff, in partnership with the HMIS Advisory Board, shall ensure the following: - Consistent participation in HMIS for all federal partner-funded programs and encourage the same for all other agencies - For agencies that are exempt from participating in HMIS by federal statute (for example, victim service providers), NC BoS CoC staff will support participation in a comparable database that meets HUD standards for HMIS. - HMIS is administered within the NC BoS CoC in compliance with requirements prescribed by HUD. - Oversight is provided by the HMIS Advisory Board. - Compliance with all HUD rules and regulations, including reviewing, revising, and approving three key data documents: a privacy plan, a security plan, and a data quality plan.